mariasr3/pytprot/README.md

 2. **Chain processing**: Given a macrocomplex, it is broken into single chains in order to obtain the interacting chains¹, based on the distance at which there is a contact between chains and the number of contacts.
 At this point, the program also checks and deletes redundant interactions².
 If a set of interacting chains is already provided, this step is not needed.
 After this, the program searches for similar chains, that is, chains with a sequence identity higher than 95%, as these will be the ones that will allow for superimposition.

 3. **Model building**: If a stoichiometry file is provided, it checks if it is actually correct or not.
-If it is not, the program will proceed with ???.
+If it is not, the program will proceed with the model building without the stoichiometry, and a warning message is raised.
 Then, it takes into account the information from the similar chains, all the provided chains, the stoichiometry (if provided) in order to build the model.
 This is an iterative process that adds pairs to the model if one chain of the pair finds a similar chain within the model.
 Then, it superimposes both pairs, obtains a rotran matrix, and applies it to the interacting chain pair to the one superimposed.
 If there are no clashes at 1.9 Å with any chain of the model, it is added.
 This is repeated until all the provided interacting chain pairs are checked.

 The model is then saved with a specific filename that includes the model name, the number of chains and the timestamp.